saikatbishal/saikatbishal/README.md

 - ⚡ Fun fact:I love opensource and believe in free education.
 I give one on one guidance for free.

-- 👨‍⚖️ I am currently working at `Larsen and Toubro Infotech Ltd`.
+- 👨‍⚖️ I am currently working at `Larsen and Toubro Infotech Ltd` as Senior Data Engineer.
 - 🙇‍♂️ Languages : `English` `Hindi` `Bengali`

 <br />